fs-c/fsoc.space/posts/refactoring-a-pattern-scanner.md

 ### Building a pattern

-We could stop right here, assuming the program we are reading from remains the same, we will always be able to get the correct address now.
+We could stop right here, assuming the program we are reading from remains the same*, we will always be able to get the correct address now.
 But, particularly when working with games, the program will not remain the same and any update will invariably change the location of our pointer in the assembly.
 At this point, some resign themselves to updating their offsets after every update, perhaps choosing to use something like [dumps.host](https://dumps.host/) to essentially offload the work.

+*And assuming that the program isn't written in an interpreted language, in which case the location of the actual machine code is effectively unpredictable.

 But while code changes _anywhere_ will break our offsets, these code changes will very often not be local to the place in the assembly we are getting our address from.
 This motivates the concept of pattern scanning, often also called signature scanning.
 For each offset we create a pattern, made up of surrounding instructions (bytes), taking care to add wildcards for things we expect to change --- like the offset we are looking for.

 A signature for our `global counter` could be `83 EC ?
 A1 ? ? ? ?
-8b 0D`.
-This signature is probably too long, signatures should be as short as possible while making sure that they are still unique, the shorter it is the more resilient it is to code changes near our offset location.
-We can now scan the process memory for this signature and thus dynamically obtain our offset, and would still be able to get it even if the sample application was expanded with some additional logic somewhere.
+8B 0D`.
+We can now scan the process memory for this signature, doing a byte comparison for regular bytes and allowing any byte for the wildcard `?`, and thus dynamically obtain our offset.
+If some logic in the program changes somewhere that isn't very close to our value, its signature won't have changed and we will still be able to obtain it.

 ## Signature Scanning

 A couple of years ago I added the following signature scanning implementation to maniac.
-This section will be about improving this implementation.
+This section will first highlight some of the issues of this implementation, and then go through the thought process of developing an improved version.

 ```c
 void *find_pattern(const unsigned char *signature, unsigned int sig_len)